MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-Adam Lind slugged 20 home runs for the Seattle Mariners last season, but he did it while hitting .239 with a .717 OPS and his fairly one-dimensional game generated little interest in free agency.
+Adam Lind slugged 20 home runs for the Seattle Mariners last season, but he did it while hitting .239 with a .717 OPS, and his fairly one-dimensional game generated little interest in free agency.

 Aside from serving as a capable spot starter at first base to help keep Ryan Zimmerman fresh, he's also gone 9-for-21 with three home runs as a pinch-hitter.